ricksterhd123/next-app-samlify/README.md

 ### Setup IAM Role with trust policy
 Go to IAM -> Roles -> Create role

-You can get the issuer from the `entityID` tag on the root EntityDescriptor node in the idP metadata XML
+You can get the `saml:iss` (issuer) from the `entityID` tag on the root EntityDescriptor node in the idP metadata XML

 ```json
 {